wp-plugins/xml-sitemaps/readme.txt

 Actually, it is.
 But it's not refreshed each time you save your posts and pages.
 Doing so would be far too resource intensive on large sites.

-It's generated only when explicitly requested by visiting domain.com/sitemap.xml which is then cached in a physical file located in the /wp-content/sitemaps folder; until it needs to be refreshed once again.
+It's generated only when explicitly requested by visiting domain.com/sitemap.xml, which is then cached in a physical file located in the /wp-content/sitemaps folder; until it needs to be refreshed once again.

 == Change Log ==

+= 2.3.1 =

+- Settings were not being preserved in some cases.
+Should be resolved now.

 = 2.3 =

-- New option to include author page in sitemap if they haven't published a page or paost.
+- New option to include author page in sitemap if they haven't published a page or post.
 - WordPress 4.1 compat.

 = 2.2.1 =